Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: AI-Powered and Connected Aerial Delivery Networks

 \subsubsection{Aerial Platooning}

 Platooning in vehicular networks aims to control multiple vehicles on the basis of a leading vehicle and the use of cruise control.
 The following vehicles adjust their speeds and paths on the basis of the leading vehicle.
 The fuel savings and increased traffic efficiency benefits make platooning an attractive paradigm in today’s intelligent transportation systems.
 Next generation delivery networks can also benefit from the advantages provided by platooning in 3D aerial settings.
 The leading aerial vehicles can be VTOL aircraft or higher capacity drones.
 From the perspective of battery power and fuel, the path and task planning can be instantaneously executed in the HAPS node, and the corresponding flight commands can be transferred back to the platoon’s leading aerial vehicle.
 Also instantaneous traffic data can be cached at the HAPS node, which can enable the generation of accurate path and task commands.
-The envisioned operation is depicted in Fig. \ref{Platoon}.
-As we can see, on the basis of available fuel and battery resources of the cargo drones, co-transportation on the higher capacity aerial vehicles, such as VTOL aircraft, can also be planned instantaneously, depending on the final destination of the cargo drones.
+The envisioned aerial platooning operation is depicted in Fig.~\ref{Platoon}, where on the basis of available fuel and battery resources of the cargo drones, co-transportation on the higher capacity aerial vehicles, such as VTOL aircraft, can also be planned instantaneously, depending on the final destination of the cargo drones.
 For the task planning and route planning, the potential of the reinforcement learning techniques are visible even from the terrestrial vehicular platoons \cite{RL-platoon}.
+These capabilities will enhance the multi-industry artificial intelligence-based management of the next generation aerial delivery network, through improved energy efficiency and sustainability.